oobabooga/text-generation-webui/Contributing-guidelines.md

 1) Manual installation as described in the README.
 2) The one-click-installers.

-Some Docker files are available in the repository, but I do not use Docker.
+Some Docker files are available in the repository, but I never use Docker.
 Pull requests about Docker should contain straightforward fixes or updates only.

 ## Some important variables